oktadev/okta-blog/_source/_posts/2018-11-20-build-crud-spring-and-vue.md

 - "Client/Server application tutorial with #SpringBoot and #VuewJS"
 image: blog/featured/okta-java-short-headphones.jpg
 type: conversion
+update-url: /blog/2020/06/26/spring-boot-vue-kotlin
+update-title: "Build a CRUD App with Vue.js, Spring Boot, and Kotlin"
 ---

 In this tutorial, you're going to build a complete CRUD web application using Vue.js for the client and Spring Boot as the resource server.
 You'll also secure the application using OAuth 2.0 and Okta.